Bugaddr/arc_arch_scripts/notes/setup_qemu.md

 virsh net-start default
 virsh net-autostart default

-ufw route allow in on virbr0 out on any
+ufw allow in on virbr0 from any to any ufw reload
 ```

 ## In VM